dan-leo/masters/thesis/v2/masters.md

 # Literature Review

 NB-IoT is not as publicized as the technology it is to replace, GSM/2G/GPRS.

+Current literature suggests common methods such as GSM, Bluetooth and GPS.
+Still, there are a number of localized applications beneficial to health and safety.
+A GPS solar powered GSM wearable which monitors autism in children is proposed in [@Ahmed2017c], but lacks details on extending battery life, coverage etc. A thorough investigation in elderly assistance, including fall detection (also in @Chavan2017a), heartrate and movement activity, is proposed in [@Bizjak2017a].

+PPG sensor to detect heart attacks as in [@Valliappan2017], also uses GSM.
+ZigBee to base station monitors chronic diseases for elderly patients [@Jian2010].
+Vital signs are monitored and sent via bluetooth in [@Wu2008a], [@Kale2017a], [@Rathi2017] and in the form of jewellery in [@Patel2018].

+Kalman filters in [@Wu2016].
+Sarsat 406 MHz life jacket in [@Serra2011].
+GSM and GPS Telemedicine in [@Suganthi.2012a] and [@Tewary2016b].
+Autonomous emergency bracelet for women proposed in [@Harikiran2016].

 # Theoretical System Overview